EsotericSoftware/spine-scripts/photoshop/README.md

 When `[mesh:name]` is used, the linked mesh will use the size of the source mesh, so a layer mask is not necessary for that.

+Layer masks are not supported when using Photoshop CS2.

 ## Adjustment layers

 Adjustment layers can be used in Photoshop and are automatically applied to the generated images, without having to apply or merge them to each layer below them.